Active noise protection

 During the same period, the number of flight movements at Munich Airport has doubled, and the number of passengers has almost quadrupled.

-Number of maximum levels above 90.5 dB(A) per year at stationary measuring points
+Number of maximum noise levels above 90.5 dB(A) per year at stationary noise monitors

 Engine test runs